pakpoom66/IIAS-Enablement-Class/Labs/MigrationTooling/Readme.md

     1. Restart the sshd.

         `$ service sshd restart`
     1. Map a route from the local machine to the remote Netezza machine mocking the default port.
+Your instructor may give you a different `<hostname>:<port>` to plug in to the ssh command.

         `ssh -L 5480:services-uscentral.skytap.com:9053 root@localhost -p 50022`
     1. It will prompt for a password.  `root@localhost's password:`  Enter `sailfish`